Originally published on January 17, 2018, updated June 17, 2020

 Whether you’re a seller or an Amazon customer, you’re probably aware that the online retailer has two seasons — Prime Day and Q4.
 As soon as Prime Day is over, it’s time to start preparing for the massive holiday push.

 Quattlebaum explained that this is the time to start monitoring reviews for products that you already sell and those you are considering selling.
 This includes holiday and season items.
 To keep track of everything, you can use spreadsheets or hire someone to help, but you can also use a tool like FeedbackFive which offers automated product monitoring.

 This is also an opportunity to optimize listings and reword product descriptions so that customers have a better idea of what to expect when they order.
 Stay on top of inventory management to avoid running out of stock and closely monitor your supply chain since this is a busy time for everyone.

 Understand that hiccups are common during Q4.
 Have a plan of action for addressing problems and responding to negative feedback.
 Create standardized (but personal!) email templates to avoid unintentionally saying something to customers that could hurt your business.
-Most importantly, follow the Amazon TOS to remain compliant and avoid suspension.
+Most importantly, follow Amazon policies to remain compliant and avoid suspension.